oscarhermoso/terraform-provider-binarylane/docs/data-sources/server.md

 ### Optional

-- `backups` (Boolean) If true this will enable two daily backups for the server.
-Options.daily_backups will override this value if provided.
+- `backups` (Boolean) If true this will enable two daily backups for the server. `options.daily_backups` will override this value if provided.
 Setting this to false has no effect.
 - `name` (String) The hostname of your server, such as vps01.yourcompany.com.
 If not provided, the server will be created with a random name.
 - `password` (String) If this is provided the specified or default remote user's account password will be set to this value.
 Only valid if the server supports password change actions (check server.password_change_supported via the servers endpoint).
 If omitted and the server supports password change actions a random password will be generated and emailed to the account email address.
 - `user_data` (String) If provided this will be used to initialise the new server.
 This must be left null if the Image does not support UserData, see DistributionInfo.Features for more information.
+- `vpc_id` (Number) Leave null to use default (public) network for the selected region.

 ### Read-Only